RULES OF ARBITRATION AND APPEAL

 9. Taking Up of Awards

-As soon as possible after making an award, the arbitrators, and umpire if called upon, shall sign the award and return it to the Secretary of the Association for dating.
-In the case of the claimant being a member of the Association, the Secretary shall immediately inform him that the award is available upon payment of the fees.
+As soon as possible after making an award, the arbitrators, and umpire, if called upon, shall sign the award and return it to the Secretary of the Association for dating.
+The Secretary shall immediately inform the claimant that the award is available upon payment of the arbitrator(s) fees.
 When the fees have been received by the Association, then the award shall be sent to the claimant and a copy sent to the other party.
 Should the claimant fail to take up the award, then the Board of Directors of the Association may post in the Association Book and/or circularise the Association’s members in any way thought fit, a notification to that effect, and the parties to the arbitration shall have deemed to have consented to the aforesaid action by the Board of Directors.
 In any case where the claimant has failed to take up the Award within what the Board of Directors considers to be a reasonable period of time, then the Respondent shall be entitled to do so.
 Until an award has been taken up, the contents of the award shall not be disclosed.

 A party wishing to appeal against an arbitration award must submit his claim in writing, together with accompanying papers, to the respondent party and the Secretary of the Association within 7 consecutive days of his notifying the Secretary of his wish to appeal.
 The respondent must send his submission and/or counterclaim to the appellant and the Secretary of the Association within 14 consecutive days of the receipt of the appellant’s submission.

 The Appeal Board may not take into consideration any new evidence, written or oral, not included in this exchange of submissions.